thegeneschool/metagenomics/docs/hic.md

 !!! info "Expectations from Hi-C binning"
     ![](img/ami_wgs_vs_hic.png){: style="margin-left: 25%; width:50%"}

     Hi-C metagenome binning is dependent on both the quality of the shotgun assembly and the depth of true Hi-C read-pairs.
-For a Hi-C data-set with strong signal (perhaps 10%) and reasonable depth of sequencing (100M pairs), it is reasonable to expect a 50-100 nearly complete MAGs [6].
+For a Hi-C data-set with strong signal (perhaps 10%) and reasonable depth of sequencing (100M pairs), it is reasonable to expect 50-100 nearly complete MAGs [6].

 ## References